nus-cs2103-AY1920S1/duke/docs/README.md

 ## Features

-Duke allows users to track three types of task - To Do, Deadline and Events.
-In addition, there are also various utility functions to allow the user to manage his/her task list.
+Duke allows you to track three types of task - To Do, Deadline and Events.
+In addition, there are also various utility functions to allow you to manage your task list.
 These functions include `list`, `delete`, `done`, `bye`, `help`, `find`.

 For all To Do, Deadline and Events, a task description is shown in chronological order in which they were added.
 The classification of the To Do, Deadline and Events are denoted by a task icon, as shown in table below.